brajeshwar/brajeshwar.github.io/_posts/2008/2008-11-15-reality-check-book-review.md

----
-layout: post
-title: Guy Kawasaki's "Reality Check" for Startups
+# Guy Kawasaki's "Reality Check" for Startups
----

 Guy Kawasaki's book "Reality Check: The Irreverent Guide to outsmarting, outmanaging, and outmarketing your competition" is an entrepreneur's cheat-sheet.
 A must-read book for any entrepreneur in general and startup founders and co-founders in particular.
 If you're not reading it, your competitor will and you'll regret it sooner than later.